civicrm/civicrm-user-guide/docs/organising-your-data/creating-custom-fields.md

 Inactive options are hidden when the field is presented.

+### Multiple choice options headings

+You can also create headings in your multiple choice option lists by prefixing the "value" of the option with the text "crm_optgroup_"
+For example you may wish to make a list as follows:

+Heading: Cats
+Lion
+Tiger
+Heading: Dogs
+Wolf
+Alsation
+Poodle

+By typing the value as:
+crm_optgroup_cats for the Cats option

+and
+crm_optgroup_dogs for the dogs option

+your list will show a heading for this item in that order.

 ### Managing custom field sets.

 You can view a listing of all the custom fields in a custom field set at